 The Worship and Music Ministry emphasis is a practical degree designed to address the learning needs of students currently in musical worship leadership or to prepare those intending to work in such contexts, particularly within the local church.
 Students will incorporate biblical and theological studies, practical theology, and cultural literacy, in addition to specialized studies in worship and music ministry.
 The emphasis requires 24 units.
+Currently this emphasis requires courses that are only available on the Pasadena campus.

+- IS501 Practice of Worship and Prayer

-- TC581 Worship, Theology and the Arts Touchstone Course
+- TC581 Worship Theology and the Arts Touchstone Course

-- o WS514 Music in Worship

-- o WS518 Worship Ministry on the Lord's Day
+- WS518 Worship Ministry on the Lord's Day

-- WS521 Music and Theology
+- WS514 Music as Theological Expression

-- WS522 Music for the Church Year and Occasional Services (2 units)

-- WS515 Music Leadership Practicum (6 units)
+- WS515 Musical Worship Leadership Practicum